 No Place Like Home was exhibited in The Young Vic's gallery platform Southwark in September 2017 and was featured in The Guardian, The Big Issue, Spiegel Online and BBC London Live.

-In 2017 Jonathan was a semifinalist for the Lange-Taylor Prize and was selected for the second round of the 2017 Taylor Wessing Photographic Portrait Prize.
+Jonathan was a semifinalist for the Lange-Taylor Prize and selected for the second round of the Taylor Wessing Photographic Portrait Prize.

-Elsewhere, Jonathan's work has been featured by The Times, BBC Online, The Associated Press, Kiosk Magazine & The Manchester International Festival.
+Elsewhere, Jonathan's work has been featured by The Times, BBC Online, The Associated Press, Huff Post, Kiosk Magazine & The Manchester International Festival.

 Before becoming a photographer, Jonathan reported for The BBC World Service in east and south east Africa, and produced & presented Focus on Africa and Network Africa at Bush House.
 He speaks fluent Swahili.